The terms may be confusing to some people, but semi-auto and full-auto firearms are very different from each other.

 Can I buy a full-auto weapon?

-Not likely.
+Not really.
 Fully automatic firearms are available only to the military or law enforcement.
 The only automatic weapons legal to purchase for civilians in the United States are the ones that have been registered between 1934 and 1986.
 Taking possession of them requires paying a $200 federal transfer tax, filling out an application to register the weapon, submitting passport photos, getting your chief law enforcement official to sign your application, and submitting to an FBI background and fingerprint check; or obtaining an NFA Trust, which has different requirements.
 Those firearms (and specialized kits to convert semi-autos to full-autos) are difficult to obtain and very expensive.